MetOffice/CSET/docs/source/contributing/code-review.rst

 The code review can overlap with the technical review.
 However, the main focus of the science code review is to make sure the scientific logic of the code follows the principles of the diagnostic.
-For example, if someone is coding a diagnostic based on an equation, is the equation correct? has it been sensibly coded (broken down into appropriate terms in necessary)? have the correct conditionals been applied? are there any missing terms? are the units correct?
+For example, if someone is coding a diagnostic based on an equation:

+* Is the equation correct?
+* Has it been sensibly coded (broken down into appropriate terms in necessary)?
+* Have the correct conditionals been applied?
+* Are there any missing terms?
+* Are the units correct?

 Ultimately, does the code produce what you would expect it to from a science perspective, is it easily understood and debugged, and are there suitable comments in the code?